Tepexpan man: Age

 Alluvial deposits overlaid by layers of calcium carbonate, lake sediments, and recent deposits dated the site where Tepexpan Man was found to about 8,000 to 10,000 years ago.
 Excavations revealed the remains of five mammoths which were found near the skeleton and associated with obsidian flakes.
 Therefore, it was originally believed that Tepexpan Man dated to about 10,000 years ago.
 However, years later, researchers revisited the skeleton and dated the remains using radiocarbon methods.
 It was then found to be closer to 2,000 years old.
-Dr. Silvia Gonzalez, a professor of geoarchaeology at John Moore University in Liverpool, used uranium isotope analysis to date the skeleton.
+Dr. Silvia Gonzalez, a professor of geoarchaeology at John Moores University in Liverpool, used uranium isotope analysis to date the skeleton.
 Results showed that Tepexpan Man was 4,700 years old.
 She argues that contamination of the remains led to the obscured radiocarbon dates.
 Other critics have claimed that Tepexpan Man was an intrusion in that he was buried at a later date but dug into Pleistocene materials.

 An analysis of Tepexpan Man that was published in the 1947 issue of The Science Newsletter claims that the individual was at least 40 at the time of death.
 This was determined by "united seams in the skull" (referring to sutures), and fused epiphyses in long bones.